cloudamqp/lavinmq/README.md

 we can restore the queue index on boot by reading all the segment-position stored in the queue index file, then exclude all the segment-position read from the "ack" file.
-The queue index is rewritten when the "ack" file becomes 16 MB, that is, every 16 \* 1024 \* 1024 / 8 = 2097152 message.
+The queue index is rewritten when the "ack" file becomes 16 MB, that is, every `16 * 1024 * 1024 / 8 = 2097152` message.
 Then the current in-memory queue index is written to a new file and the "ack" file is truncated.

-Segments in the vhost's message store are being deleted when no queue index as a reference to a position in that segment.
+Segments in the vhost's message store are being deleted when no queue index has a reference to a position in that segment.

 Declarations of queues, exchanges and bindings are written to a definitions